AlexVRussell/Projects/README.md

 -Add a feature so the snake cannot collide with itself.
 Make it so the snake moves inside a grid, not just where ever.
 Add a feature so the score is displayed in real time not just after the game is over in the console.
+-If you have any improvements to this please reach out I'd love to improve my code and learn/grow to become better.
+Thanks.